ankushjain358/coderjony-statiq-blog/input/blogs/installing-mysql-on-amazon-linux-2-ec2-instance-and-configure-it-for-remote-connections.md

 ![image](/img/blogs/installing-mysql-on-amazon-linux-2-ec2-instance-and-configure-it-for-remote-connections/3.png)

-Select **SSH client** tab and copy the command to highlighted below.
+Select **SSH client** tab and copy the command highlighted below.

-To connect with the Linux instance, issue the command in Bash or the Command Line.
+To connect with the Linux instance, issue the command in **Bash** or the **Command Line**.
 The `<private-key>.pem` file that you might have generated during the EC2 creation is also necessary for this command.

 ![image](/img/blogs/installing-mysql-on-amazon-linux-2-ec2-instance-and-configure-it-for-remote-connections/4.png)